emtee40/SurvivalManual-wiki/TranslatorNotes.md

-> UPDATE:
->
-> We are getting closer to translating the app & I created a google+ community to coordinate the effort.
-> If you want to join the translation team please head over to [this community](https://plus.google.com/communities/114639958139935259433)

 Hello to all translators,

 first of all thanks for your overwhelmingly interest in translating the survival manual!
 I am writing this as I got a lot of requests and mails regarding the state of translations.
 From a distance it sounds really easy - and for normal apps it sometimes is - but there are some special problems regarding translation with this app: